tidyverse/dplyr/tests/testthat/_snaps/slice.md

       i In argument: `..1 = "a"`.
       Caused by error:
       !
-Must subset elements with a valid subscript vector. x Subscript `"a"` has the wrong type `character`. i It must be numeric.
+Must subset elements with a valid subscript vector. x `"a"` must be numeric, not the string "a".

 # user errors are correctly labelled